mmistakes/jekyll-theme-basically-basic/example/_posts/2013-01-11-markup-html-elements-and-formatting.md

 ---
-title: "Markup: HTML Tags and Formatting"
+title: "Markup: HTML Elements and Formatting"
-subtitle: "The common elements"
+sub_title: "The common elements"
 categories:
   - Markup
-tags:
+elements:
   - content
   - css
   - formatting
   - html
   - markup
+last_modified_at: 2017-03-09T10:55:59-05:00
 ---

-A variety of common markup showing how the theme styles them.
+A variety of common HTML elements to demonstrate the theme's stylesheet and verify they have been styled appropriately.

 # Header one